Zahymaka/ZForm/guide/zform/examples/advanced.md

 	}

-The model above has most of the options you're likely to use with ZForm.

 ## Labels
 Your labels are formatted using a call to [Inflector::humanize()] and [ucfirst](http://php.net/ucfirst), so `first_name` becomes `First Name`.
 You can override a label by setting the appropriate item in 	[$_z_labels](../api/ZForm#property:_z_labels).